-1. less mass, which object will reach the target first? (check one)
+- 1. If you exert the same strength force on two objects, one with a greater mass and the other with less mass, which object will reach the target first? (check one)

-a. the object with a greater mass
+- a. the object with a greater mass

-☐ b. the object with less mass
+- □ b. the object with less mass

-c. both objects at the same time
+- □ c. both objects at the same time

-2. What should you do to make sure that both objects reach the target at the same time?
+- 2. What should you do to make sure that both objects reach the target at the same time?